The Souvenir Part II: Plot

-Julie, still reeling over the fatal overdose of her lover Anthony, stays with her parents for a while a few days after his death, where she informs her mother that her period is late.
+Still reeling over the fatal overdose of her lover Anthony, Julie stays with her parents for a while a few days after his death, where she informs her mother that her period is late.
 She soon returns to her flat and to film school.
 She later visits Anthony's parents, James and Barbara, to return some of his belongings while also learning from them what kind of person Anthony was, though his parents disclose that they knew very little about their son.

 While at a film studio where her friends Marland and Garance are working on their final student films, Julie meets Jim, one of the actors of Marland's film.
 They have sex that night, and Julie gets her period as Jim performs cunnilingus on her.
-She then visits Anthony's addict friends, including the one she found in her flat, to learn about his whereabouts in his final hours, though Suzie, one of the addicts, doesn't say.
+She then visits Anthony's addict friends, including the one she found in her flat, to learn about his whereabouts in his final hours, though Suzie, one of the addicts, does not say.

 Julie presents a new reel and script for her final student film to the school board, but they are harshly critical of it, citing the lack of clear narrative and improperly-formatted script.
 They inform her that they will not back her film if she continues on with it.
 She spends more time with her parents, during which she probes Rosalind for her thoughts about Anthony and information about the last time she saw him.
 Rosalind states that their last encounter was mostly uneventful, but pleasant.
 She also says she was fond of him and that she was deeply upset for Julie when she learned of his passing.